iamchrissmith/bookstore/README.md

 ### BookFormatType

 The formats that a book may be available in.
-Assume there will be ~10 tot Key fields:
+Assume there will be ~10 total Key fields:

 * `#name` (string)  such as “Hardcover”, “Softcover” , “Kindle”, “PDF”